nginx0/nginx0.github.io/_posts/2024-12-02-tryhackme-aoc2024-day1.md

 ## Answer

+### Question 1

-### Looks like the song.mp3 file is not what we expected!
+Looks like the song.mp3 file is not what we expected!
 Run "exiftool song.mp3" in your terminal to find out the author of the song.
 Who is the author?

 **Download and Examine the Files**